 The plaintiff also argued that the chargeback policy was unconscionable because it operated to shift business losses to the employees, and plaintiffs disputed that they had any responsibility for customer cancellations during the chargeback period.
 The court rejected this argument as well, reasoning that to find a contract term unconscionable, it has to be of such a nature as to “shock the conscience,” as opposed to being found merely “unreasonable.”
 The court held that Verizon's chargeback policy did not rise to the level of shocking the conscience and had some business justification because the net compensation a sales representative received bore direct relation to the product (cell phone service contract) sold and any chargebacks were tied directly to the representative responsible for the sale.

 The case is Deleon v.
-Verizon Wireless LLC, and the full opinion is here.
+Verizon Wireless LLC.
 Although the outcome in this case is a favorable one for employers with similar commission plans, it also serves as a good reminder that commission plans must be in writing, with some evidence of receipt by the covered employees, and the commission plan should clearly spell out the circumstances under which commissions are deemed earned and payable.